-We have learned how to measure a transaction that had already occurred or taken place and for which either some value /money has been paid or some valuation principles are to be adopted for their measurement.
+We have learned how to measure a transaction that has already occurred or taken place and for which either some value /money has been paid, or some valuation principles are to be adopted for their measurement.

 Accounting estimates require the accountant to determine what financial value to record when the actual amount is unknown.

 Effect of Accounting Estimates

 Accounting estimates in historical financial statements measure the effects of past business transactions or events or the present status of an asset or liability.
 Examples of accounting estimates are.